Smoked Bacon & Tomatillo Guacamole

-Is there really anything better than guacamole?
-Think about that for a second.
+Is there really anything better than a bowl full of fresh guacamole?

-- add a couple tablespoons of my favorite jarred salsa
+- Add a couple tablespoons of your favorite homemade (or jarred) salsa

 There are some days I want to take my guacamole dip over the top and do something a little bit ambitious, like adding smoked bacon and smoked tomatillos.
 Are you with me?

 Oh yes.
 As if guac couldn’t get any better.
 We add smoked tomatillos and crunchy smoked bacon to make this smoked guacamole.
 But let’s start with what avocados to use.

 There are a lot of varieties of avocados from around the world.
 When we make Guacamole we seek out ripe Haas Avocados for the creamy texture and buttery flavor.
 Depending on the time of year and where you live you may only have access to smaller or other varieties, so get what you can find.
 But we recommend Haas for guacamole.

 Avocados actually ripen after removed from the tree.
 When buying avocados, they shouldn’t be rock hard (those are not ripe yet).
 Buy avocados that are slightly darker in color and have a little softness to them.
 If they are too soft that means they are overripe and will have discoloration when they are opened and unpleasant color and smell.